borgbase/docs.borgbase.com/setup/index.md

 | Related projects and tools | Many community projects with additional tools, e.g. Borgmatic                     | Some, but not as many as Borg                   |

 As you can see the features of both tools are relatively similar.
-Speed is also similar and depends on the precise use case.
-In some cases, Restic may use more memory.
+For new backups, Borg is more efficient and uses less memory.
+Restic is faster if little data changed and if there isn't much data to compress.
+See [here](https://github.com/borgbase/benchmarks) for an in-depth benchmark.

-In terms of features and options, Borg is more mature, while Restic focuses on a more basic set of features.
+In terms of tooling and options, Borg is more mature, while Restic focuses on a more basic set of features.
 Here some rough guidance on which one to choose:

 - If Borg comes with your distro and you are comfortable using SSH keys, use Borg.
 - If you don't usually use SSH keys and prefer the simplicity of a username and password, use Restic.
+- If you need low memory consumption (like on a VPS), use Borg.
+- If you have a high-latency connection (over 100ms), Restic may do better.
 - If you need a desktop GUI for macOS or Gnome, use Borg.